 - Zandi peddled myths about supposed welfare dependency causing poverty in Philadelphia.

 Zandi called for major cuts to the social safety net, mass privatization, minimum wage freezes, and “reforms” to retirement benefits in Puerto Rico.
 In 2015 he wrote that “Allowing Puerto Rico to freeze its minimum wage, which is high compared with the productivity of island workers, would be beneficial in the long run […] And pension reform, the consolidation of municipalities, and reforms to public-sector corporations, including privatization, would also be helpful.”

 Conclusion: Keep Zandi At Moody’s

 Zandi’s troubling history peddling right-wing talking points, demanding cuts to social spending, and his entanglements with MGIC make us deeply concerned about him potentially running the FHFA.
-As the regulator for the two largest mortgage mortgage finance providers in the United States, the FHFA has awesome powers to expand affordable lending programs to minorite homebuyers.
-They can also further outreach efforts to minority homebuyers, as they did in the 1980s and 90s, and make loans to repair dilapidated and manufactured homes (trailers) more accessible.
+As the regulator for the two largest mortgage mortgage finance providers in the United States, the FHFA has awesome powers to expand affordable lending programs to minority homebuyers.
+They could also, as they did in the 1980s and 90s, make loans to repair dilapidated and manufactured homes (trailers) more accessible.
 The director of the FHFA could also stop the illegitimate sales of foreclosed homes to investors who prefer to sit on them as speculative assets rather than selling them to new owners.
 They could also direct the creation of restorative justice homeownership funds using existing premiums already paid to mortgage financiers.

 Nothing in Zandi’s record suggests he would pursue any of these policies, however.